bioteam/sphinx-documentation-demo/docs/guides/layout/layout_basic.rst

 The right navigation bar allows users to navigation between **different sections within the current page**.
-This is automatically generated based on section headers specified within the page's :term:'rST' file.
+This is automatically generated based on section headers specified within the page's :term:`rST` file.

 ..
     .. image:: images/tab2_top.png